emmalynnnn/access-caption-check/README.md

 created and is accessible in the folder you specified and at the link at the top of the page.

+Note: This version of the tool has documented issues generating reports for channels with more than `1000` videos.
+It is recommended to use the webhook to generate reports for these large channels.
+This will be fixed in future versions.

 ### As a webhook on monday.com

 1. Navigate to the YouTube Channels board on monday.com.